 - Process leave requests promptly.
 You might not be able to honour every holiday request that comes in, but be sure to respond to each one promptly so that staff can make plans in advance.
 Don’t leave anyone hanging when they’re taking action to prioritise their mental health.

-Special consideration should also be taken to staff who accrue their holiday over time rather than having a whole block of days to get through.
+Special consideration should also be taken for staff who accrue their holiday over time rather than having a whole block of days to get through.

-Staff scheduling software that automatically records employees’ holiday allowance based on the shifts they work can make this process far easier — saving you the hassle of manually logging shift data, and allowing staff to check their allowances whenever they like.
+Employee scheduling software that automatically records staff’s holiday allowance based on the shifts they work can make this process far easier — saving you the hassle of manually logging shift data, and allowing staff to check their allowances whenever they like.

 Wrap-up

-On the surface, stress might seem like an inevitable consequence of shift work.
-Constantly changing schedules, early starts, late finishes, and unsociable hours can easily result in staff feeling mentally and physically drained before too long.
+On the surface, poor mental health in the workplace might seem like an inevitable consequence of shift work stress.
+Constantly changing rotas, unpredictable schedules, early starts, late finishes, and unsociable hours can easily result in staff feeling mentally and physically drained before too long.

 But it doesn't have to be this way.

-By creating a working environment that empowers staff — by giving them a degree of control and ownership over their shifts, together with 24/7 access to and advance notice of their schedule — staff are much less likely to feel that their lives are completely governed by external factors.
+By creating a working environment that empowers staff, you can reduce stress for shift workers.
+By giving them a degree of control and ownership over their shifts, together with 24/7 access to and advance notice of their schedule, staff are much less likely to feel that their lives are completely governed by external factors.

 Implementing changes like these doesn't only benefit staff, however.
 By inviting staff to communicate their availability for shifts and encouraging advance booking of annual leave, staff are less likely to request last-minute changes to the rota, fall ill due to burnout, or show up late for shifts.